top of page

 In collaboration with the performers Jossia Clement, Laura Morales Davila, Valerie Ebuwa, Joseph Hernandez, Christian Novopavlovski, and Steph Quinci.

-Stage and Costume by Lisa Rüger and Amelie Sabbagh.
+Stage and Costume by Jinx Rüger and Amelie Sabbagh.

 Video Art by Lucie Freynhagen.